 For some of the projects, the faculty staff members interviewed shared that the social impact of their projects was measured through the levels of knowledge, skills, and attitudes of the beneficiaries involved – some of which are observed directly through pre- and post-tests or anecdotally, while some are identified through other relevant stakeholders involved with the beneficiaries (F1, F2, F3, F4).

-“For the short term, of course the three scales we measured, attitude, knowledge, skills, have increased.
+“For the short term, of course, the three scales we measured, attitude, knowledge, and skills, have increased.
 In the medium term, of course, if this is based on plant innovation, with bioenergy, with gamal or calliandra, then it will increase the income, the income of the people from the people's forests will increase because there is an increase in gamal and calliandra, and also from livestock, because there are gamal leaves for livestock and also for growing compost.
 Our current calculations with this programme can increase the income of the people by 58%.
-It means that the impact on long- term well-being can play a very good role.
-Then the impact of land and forest rehabilitation can be faster, and the people will no longer plow the country's forests or other forests, because there is income that is quite promising in the use of critical land.”
+It means that the impact on long-term well-being can play a very good role.
+Then the impact of land and forest rehabilitation can be faster, and the people will no longer plough the country's forests or other forests, because there is income that is quite promising in the use of critical land.”
 (F1)

 “Yes, I mean…how to measure it.
 It depends.
 But usually…pre-done.
-For the capacity test, we have pre- and post-test.
-Then we also implement baseline. ..that's for the long term.
+For the capacity test, we have a pre- and a post-test.
+Then we also implement a baseline. ..that's for the long term.
 But because

-it's only 6 months, we're still on a very small scale, we don't use a baseline.
+it's only 6 months, we're still on a very small scale, and we don't use a baseline.
 We just do the pre- and post-test.
 That's all.”
 (F2)